johnson90729/BetterDiscord-Repair-Launcher/README.md

 Discord updates often create a new `app-*` folder, which can remove the BetterDiscord injection from the latest Discord desktop core.
 This tool checks the newest Discord core before launching Discord and only repairs when needed.

+Please download betterdiscord.asar from the official BetterDiscord release page and place it in betterDiscord_ASAR\betterdiscord.asar

 > Not affiliated with Discord or BetterDiscord.
 Use at your own risk.

 ## Features